Done deal: Monday ruling pushes JUCO football to spring; basketball, baseball, softball to start in January

 Perry Keith, whose baseball program will have five less fall scrimmages but otherwise won’t be impacted in the spring, said that all would be worked out.

-Another impact on football will be on spring transfers who enroll early at four-year schools.
+Another impact regarding football will be on spring transfers who enroll early at four-year schools.

 “They still could,” Parker said.
 “But we’ll see a lot of kids in the spring that will be added to our football rosters, so I think it’ll be two recruiting seasons.”